katysaintin/KatyInControl/episodes/S1E03_Part1_ThePersuaders.md

 *"With the tone set — others that wanted to work in that environment joined us."*

 🕓
+And behind those engineers — management that understood.
+Mike Thuot and Marty Knott didn't just allow the collaboration.
+They protected it.
+They gave their engineers the space to invest in something whose results might not show for years.

+🕓
+Bob put it simply:
+*"All of our best contributors come when the management shares the ideals of a collaboration and they have dedicated and talented engineers to join the core developers."*

+🕓
+That's not a technical insight.
+That's an organisational one.
+And it's the part that never makes it into the papers.

+🕓
 There's a phrase I used at an EPICS Collaboration Meeting that Bob Dalesio quoted back to me — on a slide, at Oak Ridge National Laboratory.